-the consequences for any person of 'prejudicing an investigation' the nature of the protection given to accountants by protected disclosures and authorised disclosures under money laundering law and regulations all accountants will be regulated by their professional body or by HMRC.
+LO3 Understand how Learners need to understand: businesses and accountants comply with principles of 3.3.1 money laundering law and regulations: professional ethics the process of money laundering (layering, placement, integration) the consequences for an accountant of failing to act appropriately in response to money laundering, including the potential for the offences of 'tipping off' and 'failure to disclose' the consequences for any person of 'prejudicing an investigation' the nature of the protection given to accountants by protected disclosures and authorised disclosures under money laundering law and regulations all accountants will be regulated by their professional body or by HMRC.
 3.3.2 the importance of reporting suspected money laundering in accordance with regulations: select the information that should be reported by an accountant making a required disclosure in either an internal report or a suspicious activity report regarding suspicions about money laundering timescales for disclosure of suspected money laundering.
-Financial Accounting: 2.4 Carry out financial period end routines Preparing Financial Statements Learners need to understand: LO2: Understand the principles 2.4.1 that at the end of the period accounts are balanced off differently depending on their classification in terms of income, expense, asset, liability or capital of advanced double-entry bookkeeping 2.4.2 that accounting software automates the period end routine Learners need be able to: 2.4.3 verify general ledger balances by using relevant sources of information and performing reconciliations where appropriate: physical checks inventory records supplier and bank statements receivables and payables ledgers (memorandum ledger accounts) non-current asset register 2.4.4 transfer balances or carry down balances on ledger accounts as appropriate 2.4.5 determine whether transactions are genuine and valid for inclusion in the organisation's records.
+Financial Accounting: 2.4 Carry out financial period end routines Preparing Financial Statements Learners need to understand: LO2: Understand the principles of advanced double-entry 2.4.1 that at the end of the period accounts are balanced off differently depending on their classification in terms of income, expense, asset, liability or capital bookkeeping 2.4.2 that accounting software automates the period end routine Learners need be able to: 2.4.3 verify general ledger balances by using relevant sources of information and performing reconciliations where appropriate: physical checks

-K5 - Fundamentals of indirect taxation including Tax Proce approaches to completing indirect tax returns and supporting documentation and records LO1 Unde requireme sses for \29 stand legislation nts relating to VAT

-1.1 UK tax law principles relating to VAT

-- 1.1.1 that HMRC is the relevant tax authority for VAT in the UK

-- 1.1.2 that VAT is a tax on consumer spending, charged on taxable supplies by taxable persons, including whether the tax charged falls on registered businesses or the end user

-- 1.1.3 HMRC's rights in respect of inspection of records and visits to registered businesses

-- 1.1.4 HMRC's rules about:

-- what records should be kept

-- electronic invoicing

-- authorised accounting software

-- how long VAT records should be retained

-- how VAT records should be retained

-- electronic filing and digital tax return submission, i.e. MTD
+K5 - Fundamentals of indirect taxation including approaches to completing indirect tax returns and supporting documentation and records Tax Processes for Businesses LO1 Understand legislation requirements relating to VAT inventory records supplier and bank statements receivables and payables ledgers (memorandum ledger accounts) non-current asset register 2.4.4 transfer balances or carry down balances on ledger accounts as appropriate 2.4.5 determine whether transactions are genuine and valid for inclusion in the organisation's records.
+1.1 UK tax law principles relating to VAT Learners need to understand: 1.1.1 that HMRC is the relevant tax authority for VAT in the UK 1.1.2 that VAT is a tax on consumer spending, charged on taxable supplies by taxable persons, including whether the tax charged falls on registered businesses or the end user 1.1.3 the definitions of: (not assessed in KNWA only) taxable supplies standard rated supplies exempt supplies supplies outside the scope of VAT 1.1.4 HMRC's rights in respect of inspection of records and visits to registered businesses 1.1.5 HMRC's rules about: what records should be kept how long VAT records should be retained